Adarsh3315/DeepScaleAIV1/README.md

    ```

 3. **Run the Application**:
-   Start the DeepScale AI application by running:
+   Start the DeepScale R1 application by running:
    ```bash
    python app.py
    ```

 4. **Access the Interface**:
-   Open your web browser and navigate to `http://localhost:7860` to access the DeepScale AI interface.
+   Open your web browser and navigate to `http://localhost:7860` to access the DeepScale R1 interface.

----

 ## Usage Guide 📚